jeff665547/Project-CPT/CPT.wiki/AxiomGT.md

 * Evaluation Metric: Similarity between predicted genotype results and the reference info (e.g. Chromosome sequencing outcomes and genotyping results from other reliable sources).

+To conduct this analysis, please refer to [Compile from source](Compile-from-source) and [Run binaries](Run-binaries#run-birdseed-and-brlmmp) sections for detailed instructions and additional information.